Jacckii/CSGO-Inject-tool/README.md

 # CSGO-Inject-tool
 This tool helps you to inject, start/kill CS:GO.
-Instead of running separated Injector, steam for starting CS:GO and even cmd to taskkill CS:GO so you don't have to wait until csgo process turned off in my tool you have everything you need at one place.
+Instead of running separated Injector, steam for starting CS:GO and even cmd to taskkill CS:GO so you don't have to wait until csgo process turned off.
+In my tool you have everything you need at one place.

 ![V1.0](https://i.imgur.com/0WjNQkX.png)